PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/National_Oral_Health_Surveillance_System/README.md

 ### Using Most Recent Date

-In an effort to make what BSS is available comparable between states, the dasbhoard currently uses the most recent survey data available, even if it is quite old.
+In an effort to make what BSS is available comparable between states, the dashboard currently uses the most recent survey data available, even if it is quite old.
 This could be changed to only use a cutoff threshold if users suggest a good threshold.

-The same applies accross datasets: the most recent year available is used.
+The same applies across datasets: the most recent year available is used.
 This means that the dashboard is showing data from different years at the same time.
-Users should be careful to look at the dashboard tooltips more more information on which dates they are seeing displayed for each data point.
+Users should be careful to look at the dashboard tooltips more information on which dates they are seeing displayed for each data point.

 ### Dealing with Different Axes

 Almost all the indicators are computed as a percent.
 This makes it easy to visualize most indicators on the same axis in the same chart.
 Three indicators use a different unit, and can be somewhat difficult to incorporate into the dashboard with the other indicators:

 * ASTDD State Synopses - Presence of an Approved Oral Health Surveillance System.
 This is a binary 'yes' / 'no' indicator.
-Therefore there is no data displayed on the continuous Gandt chart in pink/blue.
+Therefore, there is no data displayed on the continuous Gantt chart in pink/blue.
 In the dashboard maps, colors are used to show the binary possibilities.
 In the bar charts states either have 100=yes or 0=no.

 * Rates of oral cancer mortality or incidence per 100,000 people.
 These indicators are perhaps most appropriately displayed on their own log scale.
 But we are a bit lucky that the rates for these two indicators range between zero and 100 so that we can use them on the same chart as the other indicators, even if they are rather squished onto the lower end of the axis.
 For a more appropriate visualization of these indicators, please see the USCS dataset page of the National Oral Health Data Portal.